 I heard there are government grants available to help small businesses with their digital marketing.
 Is this true?

 When considering applying for any government grant, we recommend you seek advice from your accountant before making any business decisions, to ensure the grant will benefit your business.
+It's also important to know how the grant or support program will be treated for tax purposes and understand any potential tax implications to your business operations.

 Are grants available to hire staff?